kuznetckiy/Geoscan_Lite_eng/charger.rst

    :width: 400
    :alt: Charging start

-Recommendations for the use of lithium polymer (LiPo) battery
+Recommendations for lithium polymer (LiPo) battery use
 ---------------------------------------------------------------------

 **Battery operation rules**

-In order to avoid emergency situations related to the abnormal operation of the battery, the following rules must be observed:
+In order to avoid emergency situations related to the abnormal operation of the battery, these rules must be followed:

-If the flights are carried out at temperatures below 0 degrees, the battery must be stored in a warm place before the flight and avoid cooling.
-It should be remembered that in the cold lithium polymer batteries can lose up to 30% of its capacity, this fact must be taken into account when preparing the flight task;
+If the flights are performed at temperatures below 0 degrees, the battery must be stored in a warm place before the flight and avoid being cooled.
+It should be remembered that lithium polymer batteries can lose up to 30% of its capacity in cold conditions, this fact must be taken into account when preparing the flight task;

-If the flights are carried out at temperatures above 25 degrees, the battery must be stored in a cool place, protected from direct sunlight before the flight.
+If the flights are performed at temperatures above 25 degrees, the battery must be stored in a cool place, protected from direct sunlight before the flight.
 After the flight, you can not immediately charge the battery, you need to let it cool down.
 It is also necessary to charge in a cool place, protected from direct sunlight.

 Battery check
 ---------------------------------
-To check the battery, it is recommended to carry out a full charge/discharge cycle for the battery.
+To check the battery, it is recommended to perform a full charge/discharge cycle for the battery.

 1) Charge the battery.
 2) Discharge the battery to 13.5 V by select **Discharge** mode.